-“How long should it take to have a rental application approved or processed?
-When is an acceptable time to follow-up on the property?”
+But how long should it take for the rental application to be approved or processed?
+And when is it acceptable to follow up on the property?

 RentBond is a convenient way to pay your rental bond.
-When you’re approved for RentBond, we’ll pay your loan either directly to your agent or to your nominated bank account.
+Have you been approved for RentBond?
+We’ll pay your loan directly to your agent or nominated bank account.
 Find out more about RentBond here.

 Rental application FAQs

 Q: What can I do to improve my rental application?
-The best thing you can do to improve your rental application is to be organised.
-Ensure you have all the necessary documents and identification to accompany your application.
-Remember to provide plenty of contact numbers/emails for the references you include on your application.
+Being organised is critical to increasing your chances of success with your rental application.
+Gather all the required documents and identification to submit your application.
+Don’t forget to include multiple contact numbers and emails for the references you provide.

 Q: What if my application isn’t approved?
-There are often several applicants for a property and not everyone can be approved.
-If this is the case, the agent should let you know once they receive confirmation from the owner.
-If you’re interested in applying for another property managed by the same real estate agency, you may be able to request to transfer your application to that property, providing you have seen the property first.
+If your application is not approved, it may be due to multiple applicants applying for the same property.
+The agent or owner can only choose one tenant, and they should inform you once they receive confirmation from the owner.
+In case of rejection, you can enquire about other properties managed by the same real estate agency.
+If interested, you may be able to transfer your application to another property, provided that you have seen the property first.

 Rent.com.au is Australia's largest company dedicated to renters and is owned and operated by ASX-listed Rent.com.au Limited (RNT:ASX).
 For over 15 years, Rent.com.au has exclusively focused on making renters' lives easier by making it easier to find a property, secure it, move in and pay rent.